All Episodes

 You go down the list.

-She isn't, she's she's uh she's a warmonger in her own right.
+She's a warmonger at her own right.

 She voted for every use of force authorization that Bush offered.

-She supported the Iraq war and even a potential Iraq war when her president, her husband was president.
+She supported the Iraq war and even a potential Iraq war when her president, her husband, was president.

 The Democrat Party is the party of the rich today.

-The Democrat Party is the party of hedge funds, the Democrat Party is the party of Wall Street.
+The Democrat Party is the party of Wall Street.

 The Democrat Party is the party of government and business coalitions.